xta/unit-test-js-demo/Readme.md

 Why did you not include the [*insert task here*] Gulp task?
 Why did you organize your folders that way?
 Why didn't you include more test cases?

-* This demo is intended as an easy to understand example of using Gulp + Jasmine + Browserify together.
+* This demo is intended as an easy to understand example of using Gulp + Mocha + Browserify together.
 This demo is not a production ready project.

 ### License